honeypotio/honeyfaqs/README.md

 HoneyFAQs
 =========
-You ask, the 🐝  answers*
+You ask, the 🐻  answers.

 Submit a new question
 ---------------------
 - [Create](https://github.com/honeypotio/honeyfaqs/issues/new) a new issue
 - Write your question in the title
 - Feel free to write down additional information as comment for the issue
-- Biliv 🐝
+- Biliv 🐻

 About the answers
 -----------------